 From time to time, the Company may acquire and transfer marketable securities to facilitate intragroup funding transfers between its Canadian parent and its Argentine operating subsidiary.
-Through the transfer of marketable securities, the Company is able to achieve a more favorable foreign currency impact than would be generally available through financial institutions with the transfer of cash.

 The Company does not acquire marketable securities or engage in these transactions for speculative purposes.
 In this regard, under this strategy, the Company generally uses marketable securities of large and well established companies, with high trading volumes and low volatility.
 Nonetheless, as the process to acquire, transfer and ultimately sell the marketable securities occurs over approximately three to five business days, some fluctuations are unavoidable.